xhTim/JetParton/README.md

 cd ../

 # Run the code
-You can set number of tasks and number of events in each task in Generate_job.sh.
+You can set number of tasks and number of events in each output in Generate_job.sh.
+Note: the number of output files is the square of the number of tasks.
 Then submit jobs: ./Generate_jobs.sh